pawanit17/ds_and_algo_interview_prep/README.md

 # Print the LCA of two nodes in a tree

+# What are TRIE

+# Ternary Search Trees

+# Suffix Trees

+# How are symbol tables implemented
+Symbol tables need quick retrieval times.
+So the following approaches are OK
+- Binary Search Tree
+- Binary Search Tree with self balancing
+- Ternary Search Trees
+- Hashing

 # What do they solve

 Data Structure or Algorithm | Problems used for | Complexities